nitz/ilvlbot/README.md

 ## Prerequisites

+* Visual Studio 15.9 or later.
+* .NET Core 2.2 SDK

-I've built this with vs15 and try to stay up with patches.
-It's built with .NET Core 2.2.
-You'll need the .NET Core 2.2 SDK installed.
+I build with vs15 and try to stay up with patches.
+It's built with .NET Core 2.2, which is supported by vs15.9 or later.
+You'll also need the .NET Core 2.2 SDK installed.
 As of writing, it doesn't seem to come as a component in the msvs installer, and instead is installed seperatedly from [Microsoft's Site](https://dotnet.microsoft.com/download).
+The ".NET Core cross-platform development" workload does install .NET Core 2.1 and some tooling, but 2.2 still needs to be seperately installed for now.

 ## Building